liuhongli775/liuhongli.github.io/README.md

 | `materials/` | Downloadable research resources |
 | `test_english.py` | Content, structure, privacy, and local-link checks |

-## Images and privacy

-The two displayed photographs were selected from images supplied by the site owner.
-They are copied without generative alteration.
-Both selected JPEGs contained no EXIF entries, GPS data, embedded comments, or ICC profiles when reviewed.

-The original CV, local reference library, and participant datasets are not included.
-Contact links on the site are public.
-Review privacy, permissions, and lab data-sharing requirements before adding future downloadable resources.

 ## Research resource